 Make another external call during an external call.
 The first call is placed on hold.

-▶ Ext.
-Call ▶ I call a contract the number of the second participant ... the active call is placed on hold and the second participant is called
+Ext.
+Call Function provides the number of the second participant ... the active call is placed on hold and the second participant is called

-If the second participant does not answer: End
+If the second participant does not answer: > End

 Ending a consultation call